Herman Haupt: Civil War

-In the spring of 1862, a year after the start of the Civil War, the U.S. War Department organized a new bureau responsible for constructing and operating military railroads in the United States.
-On April 27, Haupt was appointed chief of the bureau by Secretary of War Edwin M. Stanton, as a colonel and aide-de-camp to major general Irvin McDowell, then in command of the defenses of Washington, D.C.
-Haupt repaired and fortified war-damaged railroad lines in the vicinity of Washington, armed and trained railroad staff, and improved telegraph communications along the railroad lines.
+Haupt repaired and fortified war-damaged railroad lines in the vicinity of Washington.
+He built blockhouses to guard strategically important bridges from Confederate attacks.
+He armed and trained workers to protect trains and tracks.
 Among his most challenging assignments was restoring the strategic Richmond, Fredericksburg and Potomac Railroad line, including the Potomac Creek Bridge, after its partial destruction by Confederate forces.
 Despite an inexperienced workforce and other serious impediments, Haupt had the line back in use in under two weeks.
 President Abraham Lincoln was impressed with Haupt's work there.
 In a visit on May 28, 1862, he observed: "That man Haupt has built a bridge four hundred feet long and one hundred feet high, across Potomac Creek, on which loaded trains are passing every hour, and upon my word, gentlemen, there is nothing in it but cornstalks and beanpoles."